Comprehensive National Cybersecurity Initiative

 The Comprehensive National Cybersecurity Initiative (CNCI) outlines U.S. cybersecurity goals across multiple agencies including the Department of Homeland Security, the Office of Management and Budget, and the National Security Agency.
 The initiative was established by President George W. Bush in January 2008 in National Security Presidential Directive 54/Homeland Security Presidential Directive 23 (NSPD-54/HSPD-23).

 Details

-During 2008, the initial signing of the initiative and hearings about the initiative were kept classified.
+During 2008, the initial signing of the initiative and hearings about the initiative was kept classified.
 However, in March 2010, the Obama administration declassified limited material about the project.

 The goals of the initiative include: establishing a front line of defense against network intrusion; defending the U.S. against the full spectrum of threats through counterintelligence; and strengthening the future cybersecurity environment through education, coordination and research.

 The main actions of the CNCI are: